gabriellesimoneau/Rcode-StatMed/README.md

 # Rcode-StatisticsComputing
-Support R code for article in Statistics and Computing
+Support R code for article in Statistics in Medicine

 ## Description of Files